 To encourage consistency in learning as an example to students, all items served as part of the After School Snack Program shall meet the standards as outlined within this policy.

 Lunches Brought from Home

-To encourage consistency among students, carbonated beverages, such as pop, will not be allowed to be brought into the cafeteria.
-This will also include diet sodas, as well as, regular pop/soda water.
+To encourage consistency among students, carbonated beverages, such as soda, will not be allowed to be brought into the cafeteria.
+This includes diet sodas, as well as, regular pop/soda water.

 Classroom Snacks